 Turn off iCloud

-If you sign out of iCloud or delete iCloud, iCloud no longer backs up the information on your iPhone, iPad or iPod touch.
-Find out more about what iCloud backs up.
-You can still back up your device from your computer.
+If you sign out of iCloud, iCloud no longer syncs your data or backs up the information on your iPhone, iPad or iPod touch.
+To keep your information safe, back up your device from your Mac or PC.

 To stop using iCloud on your devices, find out how to sign out of iCloud.